arunjadhav/CAPM-Chronicles-Part-1-The-Art-of-Building/Chapter-7.md

+---
+layout: chapter
-# Chapter 7: The Window to the Bookshop — Fiori and Beyond
+title: "Chapter 7: The Window to the Bookshop — Fiori and Beyond"
 ---

 The backend of the Bookshop application was solid.
 Services were defined, entities modeled, and data flowed like a well-organized library.
 But Alex, ever the curious developer, stared at the terminal and asked the question that had been on his mind: